tgross35/mariadb-udf-blog/rust-udf-blog.md

     fn test_basic() {
         // Create a mock `UdfCfg` and mock `UdfArgs` let mut cfg = MockUdfCfg::new();

+        // Create an array of mock row arguments.
+We will "run" our function with each
+        // one and verify the result
         let mut row_args = [
             // Each entry here acts as a row.
 Format for the macro is
             // `([type] value, "attribute name", nullable)`